opendaylight/docs/docs/release-notes/projects/daexim.rst

 Deprecated Features
 ===================

-This release did not remove any features.
+This release did not remove any feature.

 Resolved Issues